QuestForTetris/tetris-writeup/Hardware.md

 The ROM is supposed to take an address as an input, and send out the instruction at that address as output.
 We start by using a multiplexer to direct the clock signal to one of the instructions.
 Next, we need to generate a signal using some wire crossings and OR gates.
-The wire crossings enable the clock signal to travel down all 58 bits of the instruction, and also allow for a generated signal (currently in parallel) to move down through the ROM to be outputted
+The wire crossings enable the clock signal to travel down all 58 bits of the instruction, and also allow for a generated signal (currently in parallel) to move down through the ROM to be outputted.

 [![ROM bits](http://imgur.com/Nlj8B2F.png)](http://play.starmaninnovations.com/varlife/ZExrQPCgwf)